MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Archive/Compress-Archive.md

 ### Example 2: Create an archive file (using LiteralPath)

-This command creates a new archive file, Draft.zip, by compressing two files, "Draft doc.docx" and "Diagram [2].vsd", specified by the **LiteralPath** parameter.
+This command creates a new archive file, `Draft.zip`, by compressing two files, `Draft doc.docx` and `Diagram [2].vsd`, specified by the **LiteralPath** parameter.
 The compression level specified for this operation is Optimal.

 ```powershell